inet-framework/inet/showcases/emulation/voip/doc/index.rst

 Goals
 -----

+In this showcase, we show how a simulated application can be used over a real network.

+Let's see a bit of background first.
 INET contains several components to allow a variety of hardware-in-the-loop (HIL) simulation scenarios.
 Specifically, it contains one or two additional variants for several protocols and interfaces: an "ext lower" and/or an "ext